Student Transition Education for Progress

-Rhonda Serafin, Adult Education and Family Literacy manager, explained that most of the students in the program are in their 30s and come from different cultures particularly Hispanic, Indian, Pakistani, Polish and Romanian.
+Rhonda Serafin, Adult Education and Family Literacy manager, explained that most of the students in the program are in their 30s and come from many different cultures.

 Serafin further said that students go through a battery of tests to make sure that obstacles such as child care, transportation issues and other real life situations are removed to give these students the best chance to succeed.

-Barinholtz explained that in order to motivate students, grades are not given in the class.
-"Getting an A is not what they have learned or what they remember the most," she said.
-"We want our students to take things from the class they think are useful to apply them in the real world."
+Frost explained that in order to motivate students, grades are not given in the class.
+Students take things from the class they think are useful and apply them in the real world.

-According to Barinholtz, another student, Radu Radulescu, expressed his appreciation for learning the correct vocabulary and terminology in expressing solutions in a professional manner through the Bridge Program.
+According to Frost, another student, Radu Radulescu, expressed his appreciation for learning the correct vocabulary and terminology in expressing solutions in a professional manner through S.T.E.P.

-Barinholtz added that each student receives a certificate at the end of every semester to recognize his or her achievement.
-To qualify, please call Barinholtz at (847) 718-7876 or e-mail her at email@example.com.
+Frost added that each student receives a certificate at the end of every semester to recognize his or her achievement.
+To qualify, please call Frost at (847) 718-7876 or e-mail her at firstname.lastname@example.org.